The Patch (bar): History

 In October 1968, Rev. Troy Perry formed the Metropolitan Community Church with the first congregation consisting of just twelve men and women gathered in his living room.
 The congregation today has grown to over 43,000 members.

 Before Lee Glaze died in December 2013., he expressed his appreciation for the events that transpired in 1968 in a letter to the Advocate: "If all gay bars had customers such as mine, there would be no further harassment from various agencies such as the ABC the police, and the so-called 'straight' public.
-Throughout these problems their attitude has been 'We' re doing nothing wrong.
-We re hurting no one.
+Throughout these problems their attitude has been 'We' re [sic] doing nothing wrong.
+We re [sic] hurting no one.
 There is nothing illegal about being in a gay bar.
 There is nothing Illegal about a bar being gay.
 And we're staying.
 Period.'
 These people have finally had it.
 They're standing up for their rights as individuals."